plexus/inkscape-slides/README.md

 * Some HTML+JS that loads an SVG in your browser and turns it into a slide deck
 * A Ruby script to batch export slides to PNG

-Another great use case it creating wireframes, exporting them and importing them in your favorite prototyping tool.
+Another great use case is creating wireframes, exporting them and importing them in your favorite prototyping tool.

 ## Preparing your SVG